cs-cordero/django-auto-rebase/README.md

       reverse would have happened.

 ## Requirements
-* Python 3.7 (for now. file an issue if you need an earlier version supported)
+* Python 3.8 or later
-* Django 2.2 (earlier versions will likely work, but it's untested for now.
+* Django 2.2.8 or later

 ## Limitations
 * Only works on leaf nodes that have migration conflicts.